The Wheel of Time: The Dark One

+Backstory

-The Creator imprisoned its antithesis, "Shai'tan", the Dark One, at the moment of creation, sealing him away from the Wheel.
-However, in a time called the Age of Legends, an Aes Sedai experiment inadvertently breached the Dark One's prison, allowing his influence to seep back into the world.
-He rallied the proud, the corrupt, and the ambitious to his cause and these servants began an effort to fully free the Dark One from his prison, so he might remake time and reality in his own image.
-In response to this threat, the Wheel spun out the Dragon, a channeler of immense power, to be a champion for the Light.
-In the Age of Legends, the Dragon was a man named Lews Therin Telamon, who eventually rose to command the Aes Sedai and their allies in the struggle against the Dark One's forces.
-After a grueling 10-year war, Lews Therin led his forces to victory in a daring assault on the volcano of Shayol Ghul (the site of the earthly link to the Dark One's prison) and was able to reseal the prison.
-However, at the moment of victory, the Dark One was able to taint saidin, driving male channelers of the One Power insane.
-Lews Therin killed his friends and family and then, by intentionally overloading himself with the One Power, killed himself.
-The other male channelers devastated the world with the One Power, unleashing earthquakes and tidal waves that reshaped the world.
-Eventually, the last male channeler was killed or cut off from the One Power, leaving the human race all but destroyed and only women able to wield the One Power safely.
-The Aes Sedai reconstituted and guided humanity out of this dark time.
-Mankind now lived under the shadow of a prophecy that the Dark One would break free from his prison and the Dragon would be reborn to fight him once more, and although he is humanity's only hope against the Dark One, he would devastate the world a second time in the process.
+In the backstory of the series, the Wheel of Time and the universe were forged at the dawn of time by a deity known as the Creator, simultaneously imprisoning its antithesis, the Dark One.
+The One Power itself is divided into both male (saidin) and female (saidar) halves, and originally both genders could wield it.
+In the Age of Legends, the Aes Sedai was made up of both men and women who could channel.
+An Aes Sedai experiment inadvertently drilled what would become known as the Bore into the Dark One's prison, and his influence began to seep out into the world.
+In response to the threat of his eventual release, the Wheel produced the Dragon, Lews Therin Telamon, a channeler of immense power.
+Lews eventually rose to command the Aes Sedai and their allies in the struggle against the Dark One's forces.
+Seven Seals were created, made of an unbreakable substance called cuendillar, to be used as focus points to reseal the Dark One's prison for good.
+Lews and a host of 113 male channelers managed to imprison the Forsaken with their master, but at the moment of victory, the Dark One was able to taint saidin, driving male channelers insane.
+Lews killed his friends and family, and then himself.
+Other male channelers devastated the world with earthquakes and tidal waves, an event called the Breaking of the World, before destroying themselves.
+The female Aes Sedai guided humanity out of this dark time, living in the shadow of a prophecy that the Dark One would break free from his prison and the Dragon would be reborn to fight him once more.
+And though the Dragon Reborn is humanity's only hope against the Dark One, he would break the world a second time in the process.